joliencremers/bpnreg/paper.md

 research areas, astronomy, medicine, genetics, neurology, environmetrics, psychology and geology among others.
 Software implementations for the analysis of regression type models for circular data are however scarce.
+To date `bpnreg` is the only software package that implements methods to analyze both regression and mixed-effects models for circular outcomes.

+# Statement of Need

 The purpose of `bpnreg` is to provide methods for fitting circular regression and mixed-effects models to `R`-users.
-Its two main functions allow for fitting Bayesian multiple and mixed-effect regression models for circular data based on the projected normal distribution (see
+Its two main functions allow for fitting Bayesian multiple and mixed-effects regression models for circular data based on the projected normal distribution (see
 @Nunez-Antonio2011-fm and @Nunez-Antonio2014-bd for a description of the models).
 Both continuous and categorical predictors can be included.